ajgargan/bind9/README.md

-# bind9 named-chroot CentOS 7 SELinux and Local Firewall enabled
+# BIND9 CentOS 7 named-chroot with SELinux and Local Firewalld enabled

 ## What is this:
 UserData script for Centos 7 Chroot Bind DNS Server